natefinch/rpg/content/post/math-of-cypher.md

 date = 2018-07-22T13:52:53Z
 +++

-I finally took a look at Cypher system, since so many people had been suggesting it when I was looking at cyberpunk settings.
+I finally took a look at [Cypher System](http://cypher-system.com/) (Monte's Cook's newish generic system that powers Numenera and The Strange), since so many people had been suggesting it when I was looking at cyberpunk settings.
 And I just can't get past the math.

 The core mechanic of Cypher System is the GM assigning a difficulty between 1 and 10, then the player adjusting that down with skill, effort, help, etc. The final difficulty is then multiplied by 3 to get a target number, and you have to roll over the target number on a d20.